-If the designer must include a heat pump unit that is not stored in Ground Loop Design's Heat Pump Database, customized pumps may be added by simply entering values directly into the boxes on the pump selection section of the zone data window.
+If the designer must include a heat pump unit that is not stored in Ground Loop Design's Heat Pump Database, he or she may add customized pumps simply by entering values directly into the boxes on the pump selection section of the zone data window.
 When the user does this and overrides the automatic selection features, a check appears next to the "Custom Pump" label, indicating that the pump information is from an external source.
 The details section will no longer contain information about the pump manufacturer, series, or type.